Eutelsat 12 West B

 Eutelsat 12 West B, known as Atlantic Bird 2 prior to 2012 and Eutelsat 8 West A from 2012 to 2015, was a geostationary communications satellite.
 Operated by Eutelsat, it provides direct-to-home (DTH) broadcasting services from geostationary orbit.
 The satellite is part of Eutelsat constellation at a longitude of 8° West, then 12.5° West.
 Eutelsat announced the order of a new Spacebus-3000B2 satellite bus from Alcatel Space in October 2012.

 Satellite description

 Atlantic Bird 2 was a 3150 kg satellite with a design life of 12 years.
 It is equipped with an S400-12 apogee motor which was used for initial orbit-raising manoeuvres and an S10-18 engine for station keeping burns.
 The spacecraft has 26 Ku-band transponders.

 Launch

-Atlantic Bird 2 was launched on the Ariane 44P launch vehiclen from Centre Spatial Guyanais at the Kourou in French Guiana.
+Atlantic Bird 2 was launched on the Ariane 44P launch vehicles from Centre Spatial Guyanais at the Kourou in French Guiana.
 Liftoff occurred at 23:21 UTC on 21 September 2001, with the launch vehicle successfully injecting its payload into geosynchronous transfer orbit (GTO).
 The launch was conducted by Arianespace.